-The Library supports the mission statement of AFCC in developing the role of Military Chaplains and Service personnel in the exercise of their duty in caring for the pastoral, spiritual and welfare needs of the wider Service Community.
-It is in this spirit of co-operation that the Library has been developed and users are asked to respect that by abiding by the terms and conditions below.
+The library supports the mission statement of Armed Forces Chaplaincy Centre (AFCC) in developing the role of military chaplains and service personnel in the exercise of their duty in caring for the pastoral, spiritual and welfare needs of the wider service community.
+It is in this spirit of co-operation that the library has been developed and users are asked to respect that by abiding by the terms and conditions below.

 - Borrowing conditions.
-All lenders (UK Regular & Reserve Military Chaplains and students of the Defence Academy) are eligible to borrow up to four books for an initial period of three months, renewable on one occasion.
-Lenders are to use the proforma provided in the Library to withdraw books; they will be sent an e-mail reminder about the need for renewal one week before the due date.
+All lenders (UK regular and reserve military chaplains and students of the Defence Academy) are eligible to borrow up to four books for an initial period of three months, renewable on one occasion.
+Lenders are to use the proforma provided in the library to withdraw books; they will be sent an e-mail reminder about the need for renewal one week before the due date.

-- Renewals & requests.
-Renewals are possible once by agreement with the Library staff (based in Reception).
+- Renewals and requests.
+Renewals are possible once by agreement with the library staff (based in reception).
 Users are expected to adhere to the agreed borrowing periods.
-Failure to do so will result in the removal of borrowing rights and disciplinary action taken by the Principal and the appropriate Chain of Command and is likely to include a fine for the replacement value of the book(s).
+Failure to do so will result in the removal of borrowing rights and disciplinary action taken by the principal and the appropriate chain of command and is likely to include a fine for the replacement value of the book(s).

 - Opening.
-Beckett House Library is open on a 24hr basis during periods when the House is open, i.e. users are advised to call or e-mail the Librarian during office hours if they wish to borrow books around the main MOD leave periods.
+Beckett House Library is open on a 24 hour basis during periods when the house is open, i.e. users are advised to call or e-mail the librarian during office hours if they wish to borrow books around the main MOD leave periods.

 - Grievance.
-Any grievances resulting from the execution of these regulations may be referred to the Principal, AFCC.
+Any grievances resulting from the execution of these regulations may be referred to the principal at AFCC.